rmassidda/cm-project-19/report.md

 Where $X \in \mathbb{R}^{n \times k}$ is a tall thin matrix, thus $m = k + n$.
 The LLS problem can be dealt both with iterative methods or with direct numerical methods.
-One algorithm has been chosen for each of these fields to finally discuss their experimental results.

 ## L-BFGS
 <!-- Breve descrizione del metodo L-BFGS, a che famiglia appartiene e come si distingue da BFGS -->